 Ensure that the wax is much cooler than it initially was so you can pour it inside the egg.
 If it runs out the bottom, allow it to cool before doing anything else.
 The end result will be amazing, colorful candles.

 Rather than using traditional place cards that let people know where they’ll be sitting, consider personalizing eggs with their initials on them.
 It’s an easy-to-do craft that can be completed within 15 minutes.
 All you need is some tan acrylic paint on farm eggs you haven’t died.
 When it’s dried, handwrite the guests’ initials using a gold or silver paint pen.

 Your children will get a kick out of this little decoration (so will you).
 All you need is a sock, felt, rice and other decorations to create a bunny.
 Just fill the sock with rice, using rubber bands to create the head and neck.
-Use a felt colour different from the sock and tie it around the head (to create a belly).
-Glue on teeth, eyes, nose and pom-pom (for its tail) to give the sock a bunny look.
+Use a felt color different from the sock and tie it around the head (to create a belly).
+Glue on teeth, eyes, nose, and pom-pom (for its tail) to give the sock a bunny look.

 If you create several of these, you can set them up all around the house.

 Many kids love to put together a gingerbread house (train or sleigh) at Christmastime.
 But, who said this activity has to be done only at Christmas?
 Create a Peep house out of Peeps, graham crackers, frosting and Easter décor to enjoy.
 Best of all, if you don’t want to eat it, you don’t have to.